-Christopher Hauke is a Jungian analyst in private practice in London, a senior lecturer in psychoanalytic studies at Goldsmiths, University of London, a writer and a filmmaker.
+Christopher Hauke is a Jungian analyst in private practice in London, a senior lecturer emeritus – now supervising PhDs – at Goldsmiths, University of London, a writer and a filmmaker.

 Jung and the Postmodern.
 The Interpretation of Realities (2000) and Human Being Human.
 Culture and the Soul (2005); two co-edited collections of Jungian film writing, Jung and Film in 2001 and Jung and Film II – The Return 2011, and the co-edited Contemporary Jungian Analysis (1998)

-Christopher Hauke’s latest book Visible Mind.
-Movies, Modernity and the Unconscious was published by Routledge in New York and London in July 2013.
+Christopher Hauke’s latest book is Visible Mind.
+Movies, Modernity and the Unconscious (2013)

 Includes in depth interviews on the unconscious and creativity with film professionals – a director, writer, editor, production designer, cinematographer, actor – from Game of Thrones and The Spirit of ’45 to The Queen of Versailles and Silent Witness.